Skip to content

 The homeowner has a question they didn’t ask.
 They want to know if you can start before school’s out.
 They’re not sure if your quote includes the permit.
 Instead of texting to ask, they quietly move on to someone else.

 An AI follow-up system solves all three — not by replacing your relationship with the customer, but by keeping the conversation alive while you’re working.
+It’s the cheapest AI lead generation move you can make, because it converts estimates you already paid to produce instead of buying new leads.

 What Does AI Estimate Follow-Up Actually Look Like?